 Messages were conveyed through code words and passwords, drumming stones together, the hoot of an owl, songs, lanterns, and knocks on doors.
 In an effort to better understand this language of sounds and codes, the artists were asked to perform a little exercise.

 “Forest of Sounds” is an exercise developed by Augusto Boal for the Theatre of the Oppressed (see “Community Studios: Week 3 Highlights” for more information).
 In this exercise, partners are tasked with communicating only via an agreed-upon system of sounds.
 Blindfolded, the partners must lead each other through the space using their sound systems.
-We decided to tweak this exercise a little, and our Community Studio artists were asked to imagine they were on the run and could only used sounds that might go undetected by nosy neighbors or bounty hunters.
-Each pair came up with a system that would communicate directions, and they took turns leading one another using only sound.
+We decided to tweak this exercise a little, and our Community Studio artists were asked to imagine they were in a situation in which they could only use sound to communicate.
+Each pair came up with a system that would convey directions, and they took turns leading one another using only sound.

 Some have speculated that quilts encoded with secret messages might have been used to communicate with escaping slaves.
-However, this cannot be confirmed and is the source of much controversy.
+However, this cannot be confirmed and is the source of some controversy.

-There is evidence that abolitionist women would include symbolism and text denouncing slavery in their quilts.
+There is, however, evidence that abolitionist women would include symbolism and text denouncing slavery in their quilts.

 Our Community Studio artists had a lot of questions about slavery and whether or not it exists today.
 We explained that in this country slavery is no longer legal, but despite this, not everyone is free.
 We asked the artists to think about what might make a person not free – even in their own community.
 Then, we invited our artists to imagine and illustrate ways in which their community might be made better.
 When we had all completed our squares, we sewed them together, presenting our ideas for the future of Bethel in the form of a quilt.
 Many of the artists shared stories of how opioid addiction has become a part of daily life in Bethel and how they want to change that.
 We collectively imagined futures in which Bethel was once again healthy, nourished, and free.